Roux-en-Y Gastric Bypass

-You may be eligible for a gastric bypass if you have a body mass index (BMI) that is greater than 40 (or greater than 35 with weight related illnesses) and you have tried all other types of diets without long-term success.
+You may be considered for a gastric bypass if you have a body mass index (BMI) that is greater than 40 (or greater than 35 if you experience a weight-related illness, such as type 2 diabetes, hypertension, sleep apnoea etc.) and you have tried other methods of weight loss, such as dieting, without long-term success.

-The gastric bypass procedure is performed with laparoscopic (keyhole) technique under general anaesthesia.
-Five small incisions (between 5 and 12mm in length) are made for the insertion of keyhole surgery instruments.
-Using these instruments, the top of the stomach is stapled to form a small pouch (30ml to 50ml in size).
-The small pouch becomes the new, smaller, stomach and is completely separate to the rest of the stomach.
-This stomach is then joined to the jejunum, the middle part of the small intestine, bypassing the first part of the intestine call the duodenum.
-The rest of the stomach and duodenum remains the in the body but is no longer used for food digestion.
-The operation takes between two and three hours.
+The gastric bypass procedure takes between 2-3 hours and is performed with laparoscopic (keyhole) technique under general anaesthesia.
+This involves making several small cuts (between 5 and 15mm in length) into the abdomen where the surgical instruments, including a camera, are inserted.
+The top of the stomach is then stapled to form a small pouch (that is able to hold 30-50ml), which becomes the new, smaller, stomach and is completely separate to the rest of the stomach.
+The new stomach pouch is then joined to the middle part of the small intestine (the jejunum) so that the first part of the small intestine (the duodenum) is bypassed.
+The rest of the stomach and the duodenum remain in the body but are no longer used for food digestion.

 How does the surgery help you to lose weight?

-The gastric bypass procedure helps you to lose weight in two ways:
+The gastric bypass procedure assists patients to lose weight in two ways:

-- By limiting the amount of food that can be eaten at any one time to less than a 1/4 of what you can eat now
+- Reducing the size of the stomach.
+This limits the amount of food that can be eaten at any one time to less than a 1/4 of what you can eat now.

-- By decreasing the amount of calories you absorb from your food as a result of bypassing the duodenum (upper part of the small intestine)
+- Decreasing the amount of calories you absorb from your food as a result of bypassing the duodenum (the first part of the small intestine).

-It is important to remember that surgery is a TOOL for weight loss.
-It is vital that eating behaviours are modified to get the best result from the procedure.
-It is important to eat a variety of healthy foods, to limit your intake of calorie dense foods and liquids and to slow your speed of eating to improve food tolerance.
-If eating behaviours are not adapted after surgery, weight loss will be limited or weight regain can be possible in the future.
-More detailed information about correct eating behaviours will be covered during your visit with the dietitian.
+It is important to remember that surgery is a tool to assist your weight loss journey and not the whole solution.
+It is vital that healthy lifestyle behaviours are practiced to get the best result from the procedure.
+Eating a variety of vegetables, fruits and lean proteins as well as limiting your intake of high-calorie foods such as sweets, take-aways and sugary-drinks will maximise your weight loss after surgery.
+If eating behaviours are not adapted after surgery, weight loss will be slowed and limited and weight regain can occur.
+More detailed information about healthy eating behaviours will be provided during your visit with the dietitian.